voiceflow/runtime/README.md

 ![ci pipeline](https://user-images.githubusercontent.com/5643574/99609472-fa5f6880-29dd-11eb-8635-7f8496ddd7de.png)

-At a very high level, you can think of the whole Voiceflow system like code:
+At a very high level, the whole Voiceflow system can be demostrated through a programming anology:
 * The frontend creator system allows conversation designers to "write" in a visual programming language, like an IDE.
 Each of their `diagrams` is like a function/instruction.
 * When they press *Upload* or *Export* all their flow `diagrams` are "compiled" into `programs`
 * The `runtime` is like the CPU that reads these `programs` and executes them based on end user input.